Study and work abroad guide

 - Email photographs and quotes to email@example.com or enter the UWE Bristol Study Abroad photo competition so we can use these on our website and in promotional materials.
 We enjoy receiving photos of your international opportunities!

-Whether travelling within or outside of the EU, it’s important to understand UK government travel safety advice for your host country, and how access help and support through UWE Bristol’s travel insurance policy if things go wrong.
+Whether travelling within or outside of the EU, it’s important to understand UK government travel safety advice for your host country, and how access help and support through your personal travel insurance and UWE Bristol’s travel cover if things go wrong.

 UK passport holders can find further information on visa requirements and specific country travel advice by visiting the Foreign and Commonwealth Office’s Travel Advice website.